paceface/dvd-database-advanced-sql/README.md

 # DVD Rental Database - Advanced SQL queries
 In this repo I am creating some reports using the Sakila Sample Database.
-It is a programmatically generate database for a fictitious DVD rental chain.
+It is a programmatically generated database for a fictitious DVD rental chain.
 The database is open source under the BSD License.
 The database can be downloaded at [here](https://www.postgresqltutorial.com/postgresql-sample-database/).

-This will be more of a place for me to practice and document SQL than a portfolio project.
+This will be more of a place for me to practice and document SQL than it is a portfolio project.
 I took a [Udemy course](https://www.udemy.com/course/advanced-applied-sql-for-business-intelligence-and-analytics/) where we used this dataset.
-The first files represent my work for that course, but I'll keep adding to it over time.
+The first 11 files represent my work for that course, but I'll keep adding to it over time.

 SQL Skills Featured
 - CTE